jnpaulson/courses-HarvardX-IDS-Mod-1/chapter6.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title       : Introduction to Gapminder description : Case Study - Trends in World Health and Economics, Gapminder Dataset, Life Expectancy and Fertility Rates